PDL Language Tutorial

 .
 This block specifies the arguments to be passed.
 When we execute this program, we obtain:

-A function only contributes to the output document when it is called.
+A function only contributes to the result when it is called.
 So the definition itself results in ""

 .
 When we call a function, we implicitly pass the current background context, and this is used as input to model calls inside the function body.
 In the above example, since the input